michael-hartmann/caps/docs/manual/manual.rst

 The output adopts the CSV format and additional comments start with a number sign (#).
 The first comment section contains information on the compilation like the version of CaPS, time of compilation, name of compiler, machine where it was compiled and so on.
-A second comment secction gives information about the geometry (radius :math:`R`, minimal separation :math:`L`, aspect ratio :math:`R/L`, and inverse aspect ratio :math:`L/R`) as well as numerical parameters (cutoff, epsrel, iepsrel, ldim, cores).
+A second comment section gives information about the geometry (radius :math:`R`, minimal separation :math:`L`, aspect ratio :math:`R/L`, and inverse aspect ratio :math:`L/R`) as well as numerical parameters (cutoff, epsrel, iepsrel, ldim, cores).
 We will discuss the latter